 \section{Final remarks}

 This paper proposes a contemporaneous linear transformation to segment a multiple time series into several both contemporaneously and serially uncorrelated subseries.
-The method is simple, and it can be used as a preliminary step to reduce a high dimensional time series modelling problem into several lower dimensional problems.
+The method is simple, and can be used as a preliminary step to reduce a high-dimensional time series modelling problem into several lower-dimensional problems.
 The reduction of dimensionality is often substantial and effective.

-The method is abbreviated as TS-PCA, as it can be viewed as a version of principal component analysis for multiple time series.
+The method is abbreviated as TS-PCA, as it can be viewed as a version of PCA for multiple time series.
 Like the standard PCA, TS-PCA technically also boils down to an eigenanalysis for a positive definite matrix.
 The difference is that the intended segmentation is not guaranteed to exist.
-However one of the strengths of the proposed TS-PCA is that even when the segmentation assumption is invalid, it provides some approximate segmentations which ignore some minor (though still significant) cross correlations and, therefore, lead to parsimonious modelling strategies.
+However one of the strengths of the proposed TS-PCA is that even when the segmentation assumption is invalid, it provides some approximate segmentations which ignore some minor (though still significant) cross correlations and, thus, lead to parsimonious modelling strategies.
 Those parsimonious strategies often bring in improvements in, for example, forecasting future values.
-See, e.g., Example~\ref{ex-measles} and also Example~\ref{ex-UNindustry}.
+See, e.g., Example~\ref{ex-measles}.
 Furthermore when the dimension of time series is large, TS-PCA is necessary in order to use the information across different component series effectively.
 See, e.g., Example~\ref{ex-clothing}.

-We have conducted some post-sample forecasting comparison with several real data including some not reported in the paper.
-The forecasting based on the proposed TS-PCA always outperforms that for the original data.
-We give one explanation as follows.
-It follows from (\ref{b3}) that